Identity Cloud

 Figure 4.
 OAuth 2.0 Done Page

-The device that is polling the authorization server (Identity Cloud) can now obtain an access token.
+The device that polls the authorization server (PingOne Advanced Identity Cloud) can now obtain an access token.

 Poll for authorization

-The client device must poll the authorization server for an access token, since it cannot know whether the resource owner has already given consent or not.
+The client device must poll the authorization server for an access token, as it can’t know whether the resource owner has given consent.

 Perform the following steps to poll for an access token: